git-developer/signal-mqtt/README.md

 ## Usage
 There are two different ways to use this service:
 - Send and receive complete JSON RPC messages including content and metadata.
-- Send and receive simple text messages whereas metadata is part of the MQTT topic.
+- Send and receive simple text messages and handle metadata as part of the MQTT topic (aka "parameter topics").

 ### Lifecycle commands
 | Action | Command